-- v.
-All competitors in throwing events and horizontal jumping events will receive three trials with the top eight competitors receiving an additional three trials. - vi.
-The 4x400 m relay will consist of two timed finals with random lane selection. - vii.All races up to and including the 400 m will be divided into two semifinals.
-Each race will include a maximum of one competitor from each Zone.
+\\\Scoring of Pentathlon 1st 24pts; 2nd 21pts; 3rd 18pts; 4th 15pts; 5th 12pts; 6th 9pts; 7th 6pts; 8th 3pts vii.
+All races up to and including the 400 m will be divided into two semifinals.
+Each race will include a maximum of one competitor from each zone.
 If possible, each semifinal in each event will have an equal number of competitors.
 Lane assignments will be selected randomly.
 First, second and third place finishers in each semifinal and the next two fastest competitors will advance to the finals.
 Lane assignments in the final will be according to the rules, using times from the semi finals.

 - A. Officials shall be appointed as follows: - i.
-In Zones entire responsibility of the Zone Executive. - ii.
-In Provincial meet the responsibility of the ASAA Track and Field Commissioner - iii.
-In the Provincial meet, the Jury of Appeal shall consist of one representative from each region (4) plus the Commissioner as Chair. - B. An entry fee may be levied at the discretion of the Provincial host.
+At zones entire responsibility of the Zone Executive. - ii.
+At provincial meet the responsibility of the ASAA Track & Field Commissioner. - iii.
+At the provincial meet, the Jury of Appeal shall consist of one representative from each region (4) plus the Commissioner as Chair. - B. An entry fee may be levied at the discretion of the provincial host.

 - A. All competitors will score points on the basis of a 16, 15, 14, 13, 12, 11, 10, 9, 8, 7, 6, 5, 4, 3, 2, 1 point system for each event. - i.
 In events limited to 8 lanes, 1st-8th places are based on final times and 9th-16th places will be ranked by heat times. - ii.
 Relays allocation of points for relays will be determined by the number of schools participating on the team.
-Examples: - 1.
+Examples: - a.
 Team A comes first (16 points) and has four students from the same school.
-The school receives 16 points. - 2.
-Team B comes second (15 points) and has two students from each of two schools.
-Each school receives an equal share; i.e., 7.5 points. - iii.
+The school receives 16 points. - Team B comes second (15 points) and has two students from each of two schools.
+Each school receives an equal share; i.e. 7.5 points. - iii.
 A separate scoring system will be developed by the ASAA Commissioner and approved by the ASAA Executive Director, to take into account the number of competitors in the para category.
 This scoring system will be noted in the event information package. - B. School team championships will be determined in four classifications: 1A, 2A, 3A and 4A. - C. The championship trophies and banners are to be awarded to the top school in each classification accumulating the highest number of points.